 – Add value to organizations by exercising their profession with values and ethical principles.

-A graduate of the Environmental Engineering program will have:
+A graduate of the Environmental Engineering program will be able to:

-- An ability to communicate effectively with a range of audiences within the field.
+- Communicate effectively with a range of audiences within the field.

-- An ability to develop and conduct appropriate experimentation, analyze, and interpret data, and use engineering judgment to draw conclusions.
+- Develop and conduct appropriate experimentation, analyze, and interpret data, and use engineering judgment to draw conclusions.

-This committee addresses issues related to the fulfillment of the educational objectives, degree profile, and other academic aspects linked to the career’s development.
+This committee addresses issues related to the fulfillment of the educational objectives, degree profile, and other academic aspects linked to the program’s development.

-- Review the career educational objectives, degree profile, student learning outcomes, and plan of study
+- Review the program’s educational objectives, degree profile, student learning outcomes, and plan of study

-- Propose changes or recommendations for the career educational objectives, degree profile, student learning outcomes, and plan of study
+- Propose changes or recommendations for the program’s educational objectives, degree profile, student learning outcomes, and plan of study

-- Review the results of the career annual operating plan
+- Review the results of the program annual operating plan

 - Review the program review report and action plan